 This course provides learners with the theory and knowledge necessary to lead change in the nuclear industry.
 Topics include leadership theories associated with organizational change, visionary leadership, changing behaviors, resistance to change, and conflict.
-Furthermore, discussions will focus on change management processes relevant to the nuclear industry to ensure safe and efficient operation of nuclear facilities.
+Discussions will focus on change management processes and ethical practices relevant to the nuclear industry to ensure the safe and efficient operation of nuclear facilities.